yaml-extend/yaml-extend/README.md

 ### Caching (concise)

 - Cache entries are keyed by file path and parameter signature.
-Each file-level entry stores:
+Each file-level entry stores and object called `ModuleLoadCache` with this structure:

   - `str` (YAML text),
-  - `hash` (str hash),
+  - `hashedStr` (str hash),
   - `blueprint` (generated blueprint),
-  - `directives object` (object that holds data from directives).
+  - `dirObj` (object that holds data from directives).
+  - `resPath` (resolved path of YAML file).
+  - `loadCache` (Map of all loads from different module params).

 - Because the same file can be loaded with different `%PARAM` values, the cache includes param-level entries keyed by `hash(params)` so resolved outputs are reusable per parameter set.